 The high-pass filter is a two-pole filter, which attenuates sounds at 12dB per octave.
-When the filter is on, an 8 kHz sound would be attenuated by 12dB as it is one octave lower than the 16 kHz frequency of the filter.
-Every 6dB represents a halving of sound level, so the 8 kHz sound would appear in the recording at one-fourth of its original amplitude.
+For example, if the filter was set to 1 kHz, a 500 Hz sound would be attenuated by 12dB as it is one octave lower than the filter's 1 kHz frequency.

+Every 6dB represents a halving of sound level, so the 500 Hz sound would appear in the recording at one-fourth of its original amplitude.